 Variations

-Sweeten things: For a sweet, celebratory spin, add 1 cup of mini chocolate chips or one-third of a cup of rainbow sprinkles to the batter before making your waffles.
+Make them extra sweet: For a sweet, celebratory spin, add 1 cup of mini chocolate chips or one-third of a cup of rainbow sprinkles to the batter before making the waffles.

-Make them gluten free: Use a cup-for-cup gluten-free flour in place of the all-purpose flour to make these waffles gluten free.
+Transform them into gluten-free waffles: Use a cup-for-cup gluten-free flour in place of the all-purpose flour to make these waffles gluten-free.
 (Alternatively, check out our recipe for gluten-free peanut butter-banana waffles.)